-Do you ever wish you could take a peak inside a friend’s homeschool just for a minute?
+Do you ever wish you could take a peek inside a friend’s homeschool for a minute?
+Do you wish someone would tell you how to start homeschooling in a simple way?
+I’m here for ya, friend.

 Of course, in some ways, I’m just a baby in the homeschool world and have so much yet to learn.
 The cool thing about learning is that we are all CONSTANTLY a work in progress.
 Well, at least, if we allow ourselves to be.
 Sometimes a better idea comes along and we throw out something awesome that we have always done to accommodate this new idea.
 Sometimes circumstances change and we find ourselves learning new things.

-All of that said, it is with great humility that I share with you my simple homeschool.
+All of that said, it is with great humility that I share with you my four steps to simple homeschool.
 From the pencils to the curriculum, this is the stuff that works in my single-mama home.
-How about a step-by-step tour?
+Ready for the tour?

 It might work for you and it might not.
 Just remember, I share it not because I think that everything I know and do is right, but because I know that we learn from each other and that this kind of learning is a wonderful blessing.
 Always remember that every family’s unique situation will be the largest factor in determining much of the way their homeschool looks and functions.